Best German Language Learning Resources

 I frequently refer to them in many of the articles I write on this site because I know they’re fantastic and they’ve been crucial to my own learning.

 From time to time I use affiliate links for paid products on this site which means I get a small commission for referrals.
-It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 5 years as a helpful resource for language learners.
+It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 10+ years as a helpful resource for language learners.

-Learn German With Podcasts
+Learn German with podcasts

 This is an excellent German course in the form of audio podcasts and downloadable lessons.

 As well as podcast-style lessons, you’ll find videos, a vocabulary database and dictionary, grammar explanations and various other useful features.